seifalmotaz/cruky_archived/docs/tutorial/apps/in-app.md

+---
+description: InApp is the main thing that runs the server
+tags:
+  - InApp
+  - routes
+  - in app
+---

+# InApp

 __InApp__ class helps you to add routes to the main app like the __AppMaterieal__ but does not has a routes getter instead you write the route method inside the class.

 #### Example